 That's not really better here:

-Like a bar chart:
+Like a simple bar chart:

-Here, the message that we're trying to address to the user rules the representation.
+Here, the message drives the representation.

 This is a user driven approach.